Present Perfect Tense

 Has/have + Subject + 3rd form of the main verb + Object.

-We bring the auxiliary verb before the subject to make the interrogative sentence and after the subject, 3rd form of the main verb is used, and then the object.
+We bring the auxiliary verb before the subject to make the interrogative sentence, and after the subject, the 3rd form of the main verb is used, and then the object.

 Negative Interrogative Sentence